ParkerMedlin/ProdLine-IssueSheets/Update_Notes.md

 # Update Notes

+### 3-15-2022
+ - changed logic so it no longer deletes sheet 1 in the destination template
+ - updated path so that createIssueWorkbooks now has its own destination template, resolving issues with hx blends

 ### 1-25-2022
  - Resolved formatting problem with issue sheet; it was skipping too many lines before pasting the next "page" into the document.
 Just changed increment for `pasteRowXYZLine` variables from 40 to 39